Date of Thesis Acceptance

 Keywords: depression, self-focused attention, approach-avoidance motivation

-Behavioral assesment‚ Motivation (Psychology) -- Research‚ Personality and motivation -- Self-avoidance, Behavioral symptoms -- Psychology, Psychology -- Ability testing, Interest (Psychology) -- Behavior -- Depression, Whitman College 2016 -- Dissertation collection -- Psychology Department
+Behavioral assesment‚ Motivation (Psychology) -- Research‚ Personality and motivation -- Self-avoidance, Behavioral symptoms -- Psychology, Psychology -- Ability testing, Interest (Psychology) -- Behavior -- Depression, Social sciences, Whitman College -- Dissertation collection 2016 -- Psychology Department

 Public Accessible Thesis